ammein/custom-code-editor/README.md

 }
 ```

-### Why some other options are missing ?
+### Why are some other options missing ?
-Well, some other options will break apostrophe's UI and also against the rule of pushing assets.
-For instance, we cannot set other themes via Options Customizer because we will only push desired theme configuration from your project level module.
+Well, some other options will break apostrophe's UI and are also against the rule of pushing assets.
+For instance, we cannot set other themes via the Options Customizer because we will only push desired theme configuration from your project level module.
 This is because Ace contains more than 10 js files for each modes and themes available.

 # Browser

 ### Browser Object
-How can I get this schema browser object for my `custom-code-editor` ?
+How can I get the schema browser object for `custom-code-editor` ?

 Simply you can find it on :